Laramie station (Wyoming): History

 The 1924 train depot, the second depot at the site, officially opened at 7:00 pm, October 6, 1924, at 1 Street and Kearney Street.
 The original train depot at the site was built in 1868, in what was then the Dakota Territory as part of the First transcontinental railroad.
 Union Pacific Railroad Chief Engineer, Grenville M. Dodge had picked the site for the depot.
 This included a main rail repair facility, with machine shops and a roundhouse.
 The Union Pacific had 153 men working at the depot as recorded in the 1870 census and 20 working at the depot hotel, out of a town population of 820.
 Many of the workers live on the West side of the tracks/depot in what is now the Laramie West Side Historic District.
 Later, an ice storage warehouse was built for ice cars used for moving fresh fruit and vegetables.
-The first Union Pacific train arrived on May 4, 1868, at the original 1968 Depot.
+The first Union Pacific train arrived on May 4, 1868, at the original station.
 The town grew quickly with the arrival of the train, what is known as a Hell-on-Wheels tent city popped up.
 The growth was in part because Laramie was the western terminal of the Union Pacific Railroad for a few months, till more western tracks were laid.
 In just two weeks after the train arrived, the city had a population of 2,000.
 The original Hotel at The depot was named in honor of Major Thomas Thornburg, who was killed by Ute Indians near Milk Creek, Colorado, on September 29, 1879.
 The Thornburg Hotel and sometimes called the Thornburg House, was a first-class hotel for the times.
 The depot also operated a restaurant.
 The depot was enlarged in 1900, with the addition of two new wings to its sides.
 Other major improvements were done in 1910, like enlarging the Laramie train yard.
 Just seven years after the major improvements, on October 17, 1917, the station caught fire.
 Only one wing, the women's waiting room, was saved.
 The women's waiting room was converted into the main train depot and was operated this way for seven years.
 In 1924, construction of a new train depot was completed.
 Union Pacific ran the City of San Francisco passenger train from 1936 to 1971 a Chicago, Illinois and Oakland, California run with a stop at the depot.
 During World War II, up to 14 trains a day passed through the Laramie Depot.
 In the 1940s and 1950s, the Union Pacific Railroad ran the largest steam engine locomotive through the depot, the Union Pacific Big Boy locomotive.
 Union Pacific had 25 Big Boys built for pulling heavy loads over the mountains.